Chapter 16: Learning from the prophets

 you are the Lord God Almighty who is sovereign over all

-your mercies, your grace and your lovingkindness endure forever
+your mercies, your grace, mercy and lovingkindness endure forever

 your glory that will one day cover the whole earth

-you are holy and all your ways are truth and righteousness
+you are holy and all your ways are truth, justice and righteousness

 you are all knowing, all powerful, all present, all wise

-you still raise up prophets to speak your word
+you have ever been raising up your prophets to speak your word

 you have said you will do nothing without revealing your plans to your prophets

-the testimony of the Lord is the spirit of prophecy
+the testimony of Jesus is the spirit of prophecy

 the promise that in Abraham’s seed shall all the nations of the earth be blessed